-It all started with a phone call on the April 16, 2018 from Heather (Spirited Women’s Adventure Race Sponsorship & Events Manager) to say I had won the spot prize – the Vietnam by Bike tour with World Expeditions!
+It all started with a phone call from Heather (Spirited Women’s Adventure Race Sponsorship & Events Manager) to say I had won the spot prize – the Vietnam by Bike tour with World Expeditions!
 Right off, my wonderful aunty said she'd look after the kids and that I should take my husband, Simon, for this once in a lifetime trip.

 Within two months, we were off on our adventure; first stop: Hong Kong.

 Oh... my... goodness, I never fully understood how large that airport was until we stopped there.
 After finding our way to the transfers area, we walked well over 25,000 steps just exploring the airport from one point to another.
 Yes, we got lost and almost headed out of Hong Kong airport on the train!